scriptin/topokanji/README.md

 Files in `lists` directory are final lists.
 They contain kanji grouped by 10 per line.

-Files in `dependencies` directory are "flat" equivalents of CJK-decompositions (see below). `1-to-1.txt` has a format compatible with [`tsort`](https://en.wikipedia.org/wiki/Tsort) command line utility. `1-to-N.txt` is similar, but each line lists all "dependecies" at once.
-"Dependency" here means "a component of the visual decomposition" for kanji.
+Files in `dependencies` directory are "flat" equivalents of CJK-decompositions (see below). `1-to-1.txt` has a format compatible with [tsort][] command line utility. `1-to-N.txt` is similar, but each line lists all "dependecies" at once.
+"Dependency" here roughly means "a component of the visual decomposition" for kanji.

 Files in `data` directory: